00fox/Ds2vJoy/README.md

 ![vJoy Help](Doc/7_Ds2vJoy_Mapping_Help.png)

-You can find this help directly in Ds2vJoy by pressing help below grid entries
+You can find this help directly in Ds2vJoy by pressing help below grid entries or in tooltips

 At the left of destinations, you'll find destination actions type choice: